-11. The Council's policy on pay upon recruitment is set out within the Recruitment & Selection policy procedural guidance, which applies to all employees.
-The Starting Salaries policy states that upon recruitment to a post, remuneration will begin at the bottom of the pay band unless agreed otherwise by the Director in exceptional circumstances.
-In the case of Chief Officers, the Chief Executive and the Strategic Director of Finance, Governance and Support would be required to agree any variation to this policy.
+11. The Council's policy on pay upon recruitment is set out within the Recruitment & Selection Policy Statement and Guide, which applies to all employees.
+The Starting Salaries Policy states that upon recruitment to a post, remuneration will begin at the bottom of the pay band unless agreed otherwise by the Director in exceptional circumstances.
+In the case of Chief Officers, the Chief Executive and the Director of Finance would be required to agree any variation to this policy.